Samarth-S-Shetty/ticket-triage-agent/README.md

 The UI is intentionally minimal — it exists to demonstrate usability and quick manual testing.

+Please referesh once if you get internal server error.

 # 📘 API Docs
 ### 📘 How to Use the Interactive API Docs